Inverse problems for mean field games: Introduction

 In our study of the inverse problem \eqref{eq:ip1}, we are mainly concerned with the data locally depending on the measure variable, i.e. $F(x, t, m(\cdot, t)):=F(x, t, m(x, t))$ and $G(x,m(\cdot, T)):=G(x,m(x, T))$.
 The model is motivated from the traffic flow and the crowd motion problems.
 For the problems, the cost depends only on the distribution of the population locally.
 We assume all the agents are rational and the observer only knows the total cost of agents at the end.
 The main goal is to recover the running or/and terminal costs.
 Let us briefly introduce the main results we prove in the paper.
-When the Lagrangian is a kinetic energy, we first show that the running cost $F$ is uniquely determined by the measurement map $\mathcal{M}_{F,G}$ by assuming the terminal cost $G$ is a-priori known.
-We then show that the terminal cost $G$ is uniquely identifiable by the measurement map $\mathcal{M}_{F,G}$ by assuming the running cost $F$ is a-priori known.
-We emphasize that, for both inverse problems, we assume that the running and the terminal costs satisfy $F(x, t, 0)=G(x,0)=0$ and we justify that the assumption is necessary for both unique identifiability problems.
-Moreover, the running cost is allowed to be time-dependent for both inverse problems.
+When the Lagrangian is a kinetic energy, we first show thatthe terminal cost $G$ is uniquely identifiable by the measurement map $\mathcal{M}_{F,G}$ by assuming the running cost $F$ is a-priori known.
+We emphasize that, for this inverse problem, we assume that the running and the terminal costs satisfy $F(x, t, 0)=G(x,0)=0$ and we justify that the assumption is necessary for both unique identifiability problems.
+Moreover, the running cost is allowed to be time-dependent.
 If the running cost is limited to the time-independent class, we further show that we can recover both the running and the terminal costs with the given measurement map $\mathcal{M}_{F,G}$.
 Finally, we extend a large extent of the above unique identifiability results to general Lagrangians.
 To establish those theoretical unique identifiability results, we develop novel mathematical strategies that make full use of the intrinsic structure of the MFG system.
 Our study opens up a new field of research on inverse problems for mean field games with many potential developments.

 The rest of the paper is organized as follows.
 We introduce the admissibility assumptions on $F$ and $G$ and state the main results of this paper in Section 2.
 In Section 3, we establish certain well-posedness results of the forward MFG system, which shall be needed for the inverse problems.
 We discuss the admissibility assumptions in Section 4.
 By counter examples, we show that those assumptions are unobjectionable for the inverse problems.
 Finally, we show various unique identifiability results in Section 5 and some generalizations in Section 6.